LordDemonos/Quarm.Guide/README.md

 [See also this post summarizing connection issues for TAKP](http://www.takproject.net/forums/index.php?threads/connection-issues-read-this.4488/#post-24796).
 [Source: wiki.takp](https://wiki.takp.info/index.php/Getting_Started_on_Windows)

 ### Chat channels keep dropping?
-**A:** If your chat channels regularly drop, you can try adding `ChatKeepAlive=1` in the defaults section of the eqclient.ini, this will increase the frequency the keepalives are sent to every 15 seconds.
+**A:** If your chat channels regularly drop, you can try adding `ChatKeepAlive=1` in the defaults section of the `eqclient.ini`, this will increase the frequency the keepalives are sent to every 15 seconds.

-If one packet is dropped, that is the keepalive from Client to Server, you will time out before it triggers again, if the ChatKeepAlive=1 is not set.
+If one packet is dropped, that is the keepalive from Client to Server, you will time out before it triggers again, if the `ChatKeepAlive=1` is not set.
 So this specific condition can contribute to chat channels dropping.
 [Source: wiki.takp](https://wiki.takp.info/index.php/Getting_Started_on_Windows)

 ###  Why is my non-QWERTY keyboard not working correctly in game?
 **A:** The default client is packaged with the QWERTY keyboard layout file.
 This can be changed by replacing the `keyboard.txt` in your TAKP folder with the one made for your locality [keyboard.txt by nationality](https://drive.google.com/open?id=0B70BIislzWn_U01KbnNXQVZ3WU0). *Please note that several are still missing and will be uploaded as we can find/make them*